Mitchel2003/Mitchel2003/README.md

 <h1 align="center">👋 Hey there, I'm Michael</h1>

 <h3 align="center">
-  A Full-Stack Developer passionate about crafting seamless user experiences and robust backend systems.
+  A Full-Stack Developer passionate about crafting seamless user experiences and robust systems.
   Dedicated to continuous learning, innovation, and turning ideas into reality with code
 </h3>